-At this conference you’ll get the new metrics, facility features, and capital project strategies for the major changes that are now occurring in shared research laboratory work environments, including efficient utilization concepts, wet-damp-dry lab types, lab/office configurations, advanced infrastructure systems, core research facilities, and capital and operating costs.
-The content of this conference has major planning implications for research facility and lab renovations, upgrades, new construction and expansions.
+At this conference you’ll get the new metrics, facility features, and capital project strategies for the major changes now occurring in research laboratory work environments.
+This includes new designs for labs, higher utilization concepts, wet-damp-dry lab types, lab/office configurations, advanced infrastructure systems, shared workspaces, and reduced capital and operating costs.
+The content of this conference has major planning implications for your research facilities and lab space renovations, upgrades, and expansions.

 - Traditionally independent research programs and space are converging

 - Assigned space is decreasing; new space types are emerging

 - There is a major move to increase space utilization for labs and support space

 - Legacy space allocation metrics are being revised or discarded

 - Priorities have shifted toward shared research resources

 - Lab renovations are on the rise to increase utilization, collaboration, and recruitment

 - New research workspace standards are changing designs for flexibility and adaptability